 - Moorpark College has been using an informed self-assessment/self-placement instrument for students in English and math since 2000.
 Originally designed by English and math faculty as a "paper-pencil" self-assessment/self-placement these instruments have been regularly monitored, up-dated, and improved over the past 14 years with continued input from counselors, matriculation personnel and discipline faculty.
 It was most recently evaluated in 14-15 and student success data will be compiled in 15-16. - Students have used these instruments to self-assess their own academic skills and personal readiness for a specific class and they are then able to place themselves into pre-transfer and transfer level English M01 and pre-transfer math classes of their choice.
-These self-placements are now online and they are the suggested starting point for the 3-step assessment/orientation/abbreviated EdPlan process for all students new to Moorpark. - b.
+These selfplacements are now online and they are the suggested starting point for the 3-step assessment/orientation/abbreviated EdPlan process for all students new to Moorpark. - In 2014-2015, 3976 new students completed the self-assessment.

+b.
 What percentage of the target population does this represent?